Developer-Autodesk/forge.learning/docs/environment/setup/netcore.md

 - `FORGE_CLIENT_SECRET`: use your secret here
 - `FORGE_CALLBACK_URL`: for this sample, use `http://localhost:3000/api/forge/callback/oauth`

 You may also check **Launch browser** and specify the **App URL** if you would to launch the app in your browser automatically when debugging.
+Adjust the **App URL** field to `http://localhost:3000`.
 Finally, as we are running the app locally without setting up a trusted certificate, uncheck **Enable SSL** option.
 Your settings should look as shown below.

 ![](_media/netcore/env_vars.png)